-A Secondary Index can be saved in either of two ways: standard or memory-optimized.
+A Secondary Index can be saved in either of two ways: memory-optimized or standard.

 Memory-optimized index-storage is supported by the Nitro storage engine, and is only available in Couchbase Server Enterprise Edition.